-- What type of aircraft do you want to practise on?
+- What type of aircraft do you want to practice on?

 - Do you prefer to train full-time or part-time?

-2. Use Transport Canada's Flight Training Units Search to find schools that will help you to achieve your goals
+Use our Flight Training Units Search to find schools

 The key question is whether you need training to become a recreational pilot or to prepare for a career as a commercial pilot.
 While everyone who flies in Canada must obtain a pilot licence or permit, the training related to "recreational" aircraft (ultra-lights, balloons, gliders) varies from training related to aeroplanes or helicopters.

 The Flight Training Units Search allows you to find schools that offer the precise type of training that you want.
 The search page includes drop-down menus that allow you to specify the region/province, the "authority" (which relates to the type of training) and the "category" (type of aircraft used in training).